 Self-esteem is an individual's subjective evaluation of their own worth.
 Students are mostly faced with challenges of low self-esteem and self-doubt.
-The Dean of Student Services at DayDream is committed to promoting good mental health among students.
-This workshops is then organised with the aim of promoting good mental health and giving the students the courage they lack to overcome their fear toward education and its challenges.
+The Director of Student Services at DayDream Institute of Training and Skills Development is committed to promoting good mental health among students.
+This workshop is then organised with the aim of promoting good mental health and giving the students the courage, they lack to overcome their fear toward education and its challenges.